 Not considering unit testing

 React Native has the potential to become “The Best” framework amongst all the available frameworks in the market.
 It is already being used by big players like Facebook, Delivery.com, UberEats, Bloomberg, Skype, Instagram, Tesla, and many more.
-It has some downsides as well, but those can be minimized to a great extent if every React Native app development company trains its developers on diligently handling the common mistakes well in advance.
+It has some downsides as well, but those can be minimized to a great extent if every React Native app development firm trains its developers on diligently handling the common mistakes well in advance.

 We hope this blog was helpful to you!
 Let us know your vital thoughts on this.
 Please feel free to comment here or drop us a mail at email@example.com!